 PSPs and financial institutions often have needs that are unique to their business.
 These needs that go unaddressed can turn into pain-points, and revenue reduction.
 It is extremely important for payment platform providers to provide flexibility, and to have the adaptation capabilities required to determine and customize creative solutions.
 The team at Payneteasy, shares three case studies in which they served as that flexibility layer that led to the overcoming of obstacles and henceforth heightened profitability.

-Background: One of our Russian partners, SBC technologies, was working with Visa on the Draw event took place in December 2017 in Moscow.
+Background: One of our partners, a large PSP, was working with Visa on the Draw event took place in December 2017.
 Ambassadors and high ranking government officials were invited to the event.
 Since Visa was an official partner, they were responsible for the sale and payment processing of souvenirs during the event.

 Together with colleagues we developed several ways to solve this problem that were presented by SBC to Visa representatives.
 The best solution was chosen - to use MasterCard MoneySend technologies to ensure that payment for souvenirs could be accepted from any card, no matter where the issuing bank was.
 The way this was done was by making a transfer operation from MasterCard cards to prepaid Visa cards, and to then make the purchase via POS terminal.